axelcarapinha/ISTransferido/README.md

 # Run spider, RUN!
 cd istransferido/ && scrapy crawl ist_spider && cd ../ && bash filter-inbox.sh
 ```
+If the command fails for some reason (configuration, conflicts, ...), remember to go back the main directory of the project. <br/>
+Otherwise, it won't work.

 ### Contributions
 Feel free to change or contribute! <br/>